pnikolaid/pnikolaid.github.io/_pages/selected-work.md

 For instance, the operator may monitor the resources that each slice needs over a long period of time and provision the largest amount it requested.
 Then, each customer can be charged accordingly.

-This is simple to do but wasteful since the traffic of a slice varies over time.
-To reduced the provisioned resources, we propose the following architecture that enables dynamic resource adaptation:
+This is simple to do but quite wasteful since the traffic of a slice varies over time.
+To reduce the provisioned resources, we propose the following architecture that enables statistical multiplexing via dynamic resource adaptation:
 <br/>
 <br/>